nikosama7/Bootstarter/README.md

 # Bootstarter

-This is a team project for Afdemp Coding Bootcamp 7
+This is a team project for Afdemp Coding Bootcamp 7 of 2019.

-You can visit the web application at http://bootstarter.azurewebsites.net/ (it will be up and running until 5th of June 2019)
+You can visit the web application at http://bootstarter.azurewebsites.net/ (it will be up and running until 5th of June 2019).